 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

 - Add the last 1 cup powdered sugar along with the heavy whipping cream.
 Beat on low until the ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.

-- For the chocolate frosting Separate out ¼ cup of the finished frosting.
-Set aside.
-Once ready to use, melt the chocolate in a microwave-safe bowl, stirring occasionally until completely smooth.
-Stir the melted chocolate into the small cup of frosting.
+- Separate out ¼ cup of the finished frosting.
+Mix in 2-3 teaspoons cocoa powder until well combined, You may need to add up to 1 teaspoons milk or water to help incorporate the cocoa powder.
 Use immediately for the tree trunks, and then use a fork or toothpick to give them a rough look

 - Separate out another ¼-½ cup of frosting if you’d like to have another color of frosting for your cake, such as the white for the star on top, the extra present cupcakes or if you’d like a two toned frosting (note you may want to set aside more than 1/2 a cup for this depending on your design intent)

 - Dye the rest of your remaining frosting green, fill two large piping bags 2/3 full.